EngineeringEKJ A / S and Balslev A / S

-From the architect.
+Text description provided by the architects.
 KUA2 is the result of a first prize in an invited architectural competition.
 KUA2 is a new, central section of Copenhagen University, Southern Campus.
 The project is part of a trilogy, which includes faculties of the Humanities, Law and Theology.
 The new section forms a new organizational center for the Humanities and the Southern Campus as a whole.

 The vision of the project is to create a basis for the future development of the Humanities, focusing on a dynamic and open 24-7 study environment.
 Furthermore it was important to create an optimal workplace for researchers and teachers, with optimal and flexible opportunities to organize scientific work and education.